How to Pass Large Arrays Without Blocking the UI

 Implementing Zero-Copy Transfer with ArrayBuffer

-Standard Array or Object instances cannot be transferred natively.
+Standard Array or plain Object instances cannot be transferred natively.
 You must convert data to a TypedArray and extract its underlying ArrayBuffer.

 // main.js